Dear reader of ADxS.org, please excuse the disruption.

 • high hyperactive-impulsive symptom scores according to DSM-IV (over 90)

-The DAT gene variant 12P572A also shows an increased DAT efflux with less dependence on ion or dopamine concentrations.85
+The DAT gene variant 12P572A also shows an increased DAT efflux with less dependence on ion or dopamine concentrations.86

-In our opinion, the increased efflux may indicate increased extracellular dopamine levels in those affected, as is also the case with ASA.
+In our opinion, the increased efflux is likely to indicate increased extracellular dopamine levels in persons with ADHD, as is also the case with ASA.

-One indication against excessive phasic dopamine in ADHD could be that AMP, even at a drug dose of 1 mg/kg (albeit injected), increased not only extracellular but also phasic dopamine.86
+One indication against excessive phasic dopamine in ADHD could be that AMP, even at a drug dose of 1 mg/kg (albeit injected), increased not only extracellular but also phasic dopamine.87

 One indication of excessive phasic dopamine in ADHD is the increased tendency to eat high-fat fast food in ADHD.

-ADHD is not the result of unhealthy food intake, but unhealthy food intake is a consequence of ADHD.87 ADHD sufferers are more likely to choose unhealthy foods,88 with a “junk food” pattern of sweetened beverages and desserts and the “Western” dietary pattern of red meat, refined grains, processed meat and hydrogenated fat correlated with an increased likelihood of ADHD-HI by up to 37%.89
+ADHD is not a consequence of unhealthy food intake, but unhealthy food intake is a consequence of ADHD.88 People with ADHD are more likely to choose unhealthy foods,89 with a “junk food” pattern of sweetened beverages and desserts and the “Western” dietary pattern of red meat, refined grains, processed meat and hydrogenated fat correlated with an increased likelihood of ADHD-HI by up to 37%.90

-A high-fat Western diet attenuated phasic dopamine release and weakened the dopaminergic response to DAT inhibition.90 A diet high in saturated (not: unsaturated) fats reduced phasic dopamine release, slowed dopamine uptake in the nucleus accumbens91 and attenuated D1 signaling.92
+A high-fat Western diet attenuated phasic dopamine release and attenuated the dopaminergic response to DAT inhibition.91 A diet high in saturated (not: unsaturated) fats reduced phasic dopamine release, slowed dopamine uptake in the nucleus accumbens92 and attenuated D1 signaling.93

-If an unhealthy, high-fat diet is a consequence of ADHD, this could be an indication that those affected perceive a reduction in phasic dopamine as pleasant.
+If unhealthy, high-fat diets are a consequence of ADHD, this could indicate that people with ADHD find a reduction in phasic dopamine pleasurable.

-However, a high-fat diet also reduced DAT-DA reuptake,93 which has an increasing effect on extracellular dopamine.
+However, a high-fat diet also reduced DAT-DA reuptake,94 which has an increasing effect on extracellular dopamine.

 10.5.4.4.
 ADxS.org hypothesis: dopamine release tonically reduced or increased, phasically impaired